Zucchii/ThawSettlement_DataPaper/README.md

    - **Figures and Tables**: Saved in figures and tables/.
    - **Processed Datasets/**: Saved in final datasets/.

+## Pre-generated Outputs
+This repository includes pre-generated outputs (figures, tables, and datasets) for convenience.
+Users can reproduce these results by following the steps outlined in the repository.

 ## Citation
 If you use this repository in your work, please cite:
 Mohammadi, Z., Hayley, J. L. (2024).
 Permafrost Thaw Settlement Dataset (Version 1.1.0).
 Zenodo. [https://zenodo.org/records/14532651](https://zenodo.org/records/14532651)